Fractionalized Fermi liquids and the cuprate phase diagram: From the SYK model to strange metals

 \subsection{With spatial randomness}

-The absence of the $\omega^{-2/3}$ term in Eq.~(\ref{g2}) is a strong indication that the resolution of the strange metal problem cannot come from a clean system.
+The absence of the $\omega^{-2/3}$ term in Eq.~(\ref{g2}) is a strong indication that the resolution of the strange metal problem cannot come from the clean limit of quantum-critical theories described by models of the class in Eq.~(\ref{e22}).
 There can be umklapp processes which dissipate momentum, but these require special features of the Fermi surface to survive at low momentum.
+Recent nonlinear THz 2D coherent spectroscopy observations on the cuprates \cite{Armitage25} observe a rapid momentum relaxation rate, supporting models in which disorder plays a central role.

 A theory with only potential scattering disorder as in Eq.~(\ref{f5}), {\it i.e.} $g \neq 0$, {$v \neq 0$}, but {$g'=0$}, is also not sufficient \cite{Guo2022,Foster2022}: it leads to marginal Fermi-liquid behavior in the electron self energy, but no strange metal behavior in transport.
 So for a generic and universal theory of strange metals, the influence of disorder with $g$, {$g'$}, and {$v$} all non-zero should be considered.
-The solution of Eq.~(\ref{eq:saddle_pt_eqs}) yields a boson Green's function which has a diffusive form at the critical point \cite{HLR} \bea D(i\Omega, {\bm q}) \sim \frac{1}{{\bm q}^2 + \gamma |\Omega|} \,. \eea
+The solution of Eq.~(\ref{eq:saddle_pt_eqs}) yields a boson Green's function which has a diffusive form at the critical point \cite{HLR}